LAMurakami/lamurakami.github.io/README.md

 ```
 ### Jekyll Themes

 This Pages site will use the layout and styles from the Jekyll theme I selected in my [repository settings](https://github.com/LAMurakami/lamurakami.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.
-I was not particularly happy with any of the 10 or so themes I briefly examined.
+I am new to Jekyll and was not particularly happy with any of the 10 or so themes I briefly examined.

 ### Support or Contact